ClickHouse/ClickHouse/docs/en/operations/settings/memory-overcommit.md

 The idea of this technique is to introduce settings which can represent guaranteed amount of memory a query can use.
 When memory overcommit is enabled and the memory limit is reached ClickHouse will select the most overcommitted query and try to free memory by killing this query.

-When memory limit is reached any query will wait some time during atempt to allocate new memory.
+When memory limit is reached any query will wait some time during attempt to allocate new memory.
 If timeout is passed and memory is freed, the query continues execution.
 Otherwise an exception will be thrown and the query is killed.